 Further to point three – and another way to combat losing brand focus, ensure you have a greater campaign running alongside your experiential components.
 Added brand visibility before/after the experience generally helps to increase your brand recall, once a potential customer has interacted with it.

 This is a crucial part of experiential marketing.
 Be clever, be different, think carefully about the time, the place, the people and the message.
 Remember as per Schmitt – experiential marketing should be an experience out of the ordinary.

 Point five is probably the most important.
-Without standing out, making use of at least some of these points, without focus, without clear messaging, without creativity an experiential event can easily just turn out to be a wine and cheese party.
-Nice, but not really the point, unless you’re selling cheese… or wine.
+Without standing out, making use of at least some of these points, without focus, without clear messaging, without creating an experiential event can easily just turn out to be a wine and cheese party.
+Nice, but not the point, unless you’re selling cheese… or wine.

 For a free consultation on your next experiential project – get in touch!